 "The great aim of our legislation has been to do away with the tribal system and assimilate the Indian people in all respects with the other inhabitants of the Dominion as speedily as they are fit to change."Sir John A Macdonald, 1887

 Long before Prime Minister John A. Macdonald made the above statement of intent, the Indigenous Peoples who had occupied the land since time immemorial had effective, traditional forms of leadership and governance.
 The traditional form of governance pre-contact was most commonly based on leadership by hereditary chiefs.
 However, it should be noted that "chief" is a European term.
 Traditional leaders were headmen/women, clan leaders, heads of villages, or groups of people.

 Hereditary chiefs, as the name implies, are those who inherit the title and responsibilities according to the history and cultural values of their community.
 Their governing principles are anchored in their own cultural traditions.
-Hereditary chiefs carry the responsibility of ensuring the traditions, protocols, songs, dances of the community, which have been passed down for hundreds of generations, are respected and kept alive.
+Hereditary chiefs carry the responsibility of ensuring the traditions, protocols, songs, and dances of the community, which have been passed down for hundreds of generations, are respected and kept alive.
 They are caretakers of the people and the culture.
 My father, Chief Dr. Bob Joseph, O.B.C., is a hereditary chief, and as his son, one day I will become a hereditary chief in accordance with strict cultural laws.

 The introduction of the Indian Act in 1876 introduced the Elected Chief and Council System which forced communities to elect their leaders and to hold elections every two years.
 Know also that they are elected by their people but are accountable to the federal government.
 As you can imagine, this new form of leadership caused friction and confusion.